bob-beck/cabinfevertargets/SCALING.md

 2) Ask the shooter for the bullet diameter on the web form to make the target and use that.

-Something makes me thing 1) is enough.
+Something makes me think 1) is enough.